 In 2021, Woodsmith's was sold to Ware-Butler building supply.
 John has stayed on as General Manager to complete his vision of taking Woodsmith's to the next level.

 Ware-Butler is one of the oldest lumber yards in the state of Maine and prides itself on Maine start to finish.
 It is part of the Pleasant River Family of companies

-Today, Woodsmith’s Manufacturing employs 8-10 highly skilled craftsmen with over 100 years of combined experience in the handcrafted furniture and cabinetry industry.
-The manufacturing facility is still located at the old Woolen Mill site in Oakland and is still building some of the highest quality handcrafted furniture and cabinetry in the state of Maine.
+Today, Woodsmith’s Manufacturing employs 23 highly skilled craftsmen with over 200 years of combined experience in handcrafted cabinetry.
+The manufacturing facility is at its new 24,000 square foot location in Detroit, Maine.